A long but pretty walk with gentle hills via a nice mixture of river valley, forest tracks, and many beautiful country houses.

 - In 160 metres ignore a kissing gate and signposted path to the right.
 In 30 metres, ignore a fork to the right by a post box.
 After walking a further 200 metres, you come to the (locked) Church of St Nicholas Peper Harrow.

-- In 30 metres take the stile (with a metal field gate to its left) signposted public footpath, going to your left, heading due east.
+- In 30 metres [!] bear left off the estate road, passing by a metal fieldgate and out onto a signposted public footpath over an open field, heading due east.
 In 30 metres you pass close to a wooden farm shed on your left-hand side and head to the left of the dark green coloured pavilion ahead, with no clear path.

-- In 135 metres you pass the pavilion on your right-hand side and keep parallel and to the left of the mini-pylons.
-Enter the wood, some 30 metres to the left of its right-hand edge, going over a stile.
+- In 135 metres you pass the pavilion on your right-hand side and keep parallel and to the left of the mini-pylons, bearing slightly left as you proceed over this field.
+On its far side enter the wood, some 35 metres to the left of its right-hand edge, going through a metal kissing gate.

-- In 40 metres, at the other end of the wood, at a T-junction, ignore a foot-path straight on and turn right, in 8 metres going through a small metal swing gate with a bridleway sign where you go left , with the field fence on your left-hand side, your direction 70°.
+- In 40 metres, exit the wood on its far side, coming out to a path T-junction. [!]
+Ignore the metal kissing gate and footpath straight on and instead turn right, in 8 metres going through a small metal swing gate with a bridleway sign, where you turn left, along the edge of a field with the field fence on your left-hand side, your direction 70°.

-- In 150 metres veer right with the bridleway, a field fence still to your left.
+- In 150 metres veer right with the bridleway, a field fence still to your left, over the field.

-- In 235 metres go through a metal field gate to cross the A3 on a bridge.
+- In 235 metres go through a metal field gate, head down a track and then cross the A3 on a bridge.
 On the other side, go right downhill towards a petrol station.
 In 80 metres turn left on Lower Eashing Road, your direction 120°.

 - In 40 metres turn left between Greenways and Lower Eashing Farm Cottage on a tarmac road, which is a signposted public bridleway, your direction 40°.
 However , if you wish to take refreshments at the Stag on the River pub in Lower Eashing, keep ahead on Lower Eashing Road, to cross the traffic light controlled single carriageway bridge over the River Wey in 200 metres.
 On its far side, swing right with the road and you come to the Stag on the River pub in 100 metres on your right hand side.
 Retrace your steps afterwards to the left turn between Greenways and Lower Eashing Farm Cottage.